brenodasilvaa/IR-Xp-Pdf-Excel-Converter/README.md

 # IR-Xp-Pdf-Excel-Converter

-This project creates a Chrome Extension SPA that allows the user to upload earning reports provided by XP Inc in PDF and convert it to a xlsx file.
-The request is made by POST to the API that converts the file to xlsx and saves it on the cloud and returns a link to download.
+This project creates a Chrome Extension SPA that allows the user to upload earning reports provided by XP Inc in PDF and convert it into a xlsx file.
+The request is made to the API that converts the file to xlsx and saves it on the cloud and returns a link to download.

 IR-XP-PdfExcel-Converter-SPA is a SPA built in Angular 14.2.0